gramanicu/CarlsenBot/Readme.md

  ## Check system
 The check system will use a byte matrix.
 We can analise all pieces on a side, and for piece that attacks a cell, we increase the number ("danger value") of that cell.
 Every time we move a cell, decrease the danger value in it's attacked cells, then increase accordingly.

+  - NOTE - This ideea must be refined.
+It currently doesn't account for check by discovery.

  © 2020 Grama Nicolae, Ioniță Radu, Mosessohn Vlad, 322CA